fimmtiu/tecton/NOTES.md

        - If one cell is ocean and one is land
          - The ocean cell gets very little continental shelf
          - The land cell gets mountainous
-       - If both are ocean
+       - If both are ocean, one of the following:
-         - A trench forms along the boundary (counter-intuitive, I know!)
+         - A trench forms along the boundary (subduction)
+         - A chain of volcanic islands forms (collision)
        - If both are land
          - An orogenous mountain range forms along the boundary
      - If they're heading apart